You can now watch Apple's 'Carpool Karaoke' for free

 - Tim Cook sings (of course it's One Republic)

-Billboard (which first reported the news) says that new episodes will be added for free every week at 3 p.m.
-PT
+Billboard (which first reported the news) says that new episodes will be added for free every Friday at 3 p.m.
+PT.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.